-A student will be recommended for the Doctor of Dental Medicine Degree provided he/she:
+A student will be recommended for the Doctor of Dental Medicine Degree provided the student:

-- 1. Is not on probation or suspension, has completed all prescribed academic and clinical requirements with a cumulative grade point average of above 2.00, and has no outstanding grade of "I," "NCR" or "F." - 2.
-Has demonstrated no serious deficiencies in ethical, professional, or personal conduct, as defined in University Catalog, "General Academic Policies and Procedures" section, which would make it inappropriate to award the degree of Doctor of Dental Medicine. - 3.
+- Is not on probation or suspension, has completed all prescribed academic and clinical requirements with a cumulative grade point average of above 2.00, and has no outstanding grade of "I," "NCR" or "F." - 2.
+Has demonstrated no serious deficiencies in ethical, professional, or personal conduct, as defined in University Catalog, "General Academic Policies and Procedures" section or other relevant policies, which would make it inappropriate to award the degree of Doctor of Dental Medicine. - 3.
 Has complied with all the legal and financial requirements of the University as stated in the University Catalog. - 4.
 Has attended in person and participated in the Commencement ceremony at which time the Doctor of Dental Medicine degree is conferred.
-Unless special permission has been granted by the Dean, each student must participate in his or her respective commencement ceremony.
-If the Dean grants special permission for excusal from commencement, the graduate may be required to present himself or herself to the Dean or their designee at another specified date to take their profession's oath before their diploma will be released.
+Unless special permission has been granted by the Dean, or Dean's designee, each student must participate in their respective commencement ceremony.
+If the Dean, or Dean's designee, grants special permission for excusal from commencement, the graduate may be required to present themselves to the Dean or their designee at another specified date to take their profession's oath before their diploma will be released.
 Requests for excusal will only be granted for extenuating circumstances, such as a prior military commitment.

 Students may participate in commencement activities provided they will complete all requirements of the program by December 31 of that calendar year.
-No student will receive his or her degree until the student has completed all requirements for graduation.
+No student will receive their degree until the student has completed all requirements for graduation.
 Degrees will be dated as appropriate to completion date.

-Graduation/Senior Checkout
+Senior Checkout and Commencement